loophp/collection/docs/pages/api.rst

              If you're looking for a logical ``AND``, you have to make multiple calls to the same operation.

+.. tip:: It is only when the callback returns ``true`` that the value is kept.

+.. tip:: If you're looking for keeping the value in the iterator when the return is ``false``, see the ``reject`` operation.

 Interface: `Filterable`_

 Signature: ``Collection::filter(callable ...$callbacks);``